AllLiver/Froggi/README.md

 # Roadmap
 Froggi is an indev project so change is very likley.
 Here are some features/updates planned in no particular order
- - 🗺️ Options for more sports
+ - 🗺️ Ability for more sports
- - 🗺️ Web acsessible logs
+ - 🗺️ Pop-up animations

 # Tech Stack
  - Rust with Axum for the backend